Terra Solar adds 85MW to Luzon after first dispatch

 The company said Saturday that this development strengthens daytime energy supply and supports its long-term goal of enhancing the country’s energy security.

-Output is expected to increase in coordination with the National Grid Corp. of the Philippines (NGCP).
+Output is expected to increase in coordination with the National Grid Corporation of the Philippines.

 Once fully completed, MTerra Solar is expected to generate 3,500 MWp of solar photovoltaic power, supported by a 4,500 MWhr battery energy storage system.